-- The review organization will also look at your medical information, talk with your doctor, and review information that our plan has given to them. - By the end of the day the reviewers tell us of your appeal, you will get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.
+- Health professionals at the Quality Improvement Organization (the reviewers) will ask you, or your representative why you believe coverage for the services should continue.
+You don't have to prepare anything in writing, but you can if you want to. - The independent review organization will also look at your medical information, talk with your doctor, and review information our plan gives them. - By the end of the day the reviewers tell us of your appeal, you'll get the Detailed Explanation of Non-Coverage from us that explains in detail our reasons for ending our coverage for your services.

-Step 3: Within one full day after they have all the information they need, the reviewers will tell you their decision.
+Step 3: Within one full day after they have all the information they need, the reviewers will tell you it's decision.